jeenaAdhikariVeetil/SolactiveCodingChallenge/README.md

 Improvements
 ------------
+1. Scope for Docker file or similar to run the application in a container

-1. To imporve the latency and throughput of the application Work Queues (aka: Task Queues) or LAMAX Disruptor could be introduced
+2. To imporve the latency and throughput,any other kind of asynchronus event processing architectures could be introduced. eg  LAMAX Disruptor

-     We can create concurrent consumers to easily parallelise the work

-2. More intergation tests could be added
+3. Scope for better test coverage

+4. Extensive documentation

+5. Option for users to send the exported .CSV file into a given mail ID

  Thank you!